 Benton House Limited breathed new life into the eight-acre site on the Bellway Industrial Estate in Longbenton, Newcastle after it was left derelict in 2005.

 The company provides competitive rents and flexible leases for start-up businesses and firms looking to reduce their overheads.
 The loan from Unity Trust Bank, the commercial bank with a social conscience will enable three new units to open.

-“Benton House Limited offers a range of incentives to help companies in the North East and support like this is very important, especially after the difficulties experienced by many businesses during the Covid-19 pandemic.”
+“Benton House Limited offers a range of incentives to help companies in the North East.
+Support like this is very important, especially after the difficulties experienced by many businesses during the Covid-19 pandemic.”

-Benton House Limited is the brainchild of former soldier Courtney Clift who was brought up in a deprived area in Newcastle.
+Benton House Limited is the brainchild of former soldier Courtney Clift.
+He was brought up in a deprived area in Newcastle.

-After leaving the Army he started a refrigeration recycling business and identified a need to develop affordable commercial property which focused on disadvantaged groups and start-ups.
+After leaving the Army, he started a refrigeration recycling business.
+Courtney identified a need to develop affordable commercial property which focused on disadvantaged groups and start-ups.